portworx/pds-api-go-client/README.md

 This is a Go client for the Portworx Data Services [API](https://prod.pds.portworx.com/swagger/index.html).

-Iinformation about Portworx Data Services in general can be found [here](https://portworx.com/products/portworx-data-services/).
+Information about Portworx Data Services in general can be found [here](https://portworx.com/products/portworx-data-services/).

 ## Documentation